firatoezcan/backend-coding-challenge-nodejs/README.md

 # Senior Backend Coding Challenge - Node.js

+## Pre-requisites
+- pnpm
+- docker
+- docker-compose

+**Make sure that you have those 3 dependencies installed before continuing**

 ## Introduction

 Welcome to the Senior Backend Coding Challenge!
 This challenge is designed to assess your skills in Node.js, GraphQL, MQTT, and Redis.
 You'll be working with two services: the "Hub Manager" and the "Box Driver."